Batman: Knightfall: "Prodigal"

-Dick Grayson assuming the role of Batman during the "Prodigal" storyline from Batman #513 (Dec.
-1994), a homage to Dick's first appearance as Robin in Detective Comics #38 (1940).
-Art by Mike Gustovich.

-Shortly after the events of Zero Hour: Crisis in Time, Bruce reaffirms his partnership with Tim, resolving the tension caused by Bruce's unwillingness to accept help during the Arkham prison break.
+Shortly after the events of Zero Hour: Crisis in Time!, Bruce reaffirms his partnership with Tim, resolving the tension caused by Bruce's unwillingness to accept help during the Arkham prison break.
 Bruce passes the mantle of Batman to Grayson so he can finish his recuperation, re-evaluate what it will take to restore his aura of invincibility, and make plans for improvements.
 This begins the Prodigal storyline, a reference to Dick Grayson essentially being Bruce's prodigal son; Bruce had adopted Dick after his parents were murdered.

 Because of the events of the entire arc, considerable time passes before Commissioner Gordon restores his trust in the idea of a Batman working for good.
 Gordon can tell that he is not looking at the original Batman (based on Jean-Paul's costume and Dick's height, and the fact that Jean-Paul was more than ready to kill people), and he refuses to place blind trust in a costume after spending so long learning to trust the man.
-"Prodigal" was utilized as a way of tying up the numerous loose ends that "Knightfall" left, with Killer Croc, the Ventriloquist, the Ratcatcher and Two-Face, along with many other, less notorious escaped inmates being returned to prison.
+"Prodigal" was utilized as a way of tying up the numerous loose ends that "Knightfall" left, with Killer Croc, Ventriloquist, Ratcatcher, and Two-Face, along with many other, less notorious escaped inmates being returned to prison.
 In doing so, Dick avenges his worst mistake from his days as Robin, when a mistake in a confrontation with Two-Face caused a man to die and nearly killed Bruce.
 He also comes to appreciate the incredible physical and mental burden Bruce places on himself in donning the Batsuit.
 During the story, a firm bond arises between Dick and Tim as they share Wayne Manor together in Bruce's and Alfred's absence.

 It is revealed later in "No Man's Land" that Bruce also used this time to set up contingency bases throughout Gotham.